fashiontechguru/CntxtPY/README.md

 It's like handing your LLM the cliff notes instead of a novel.

-## 🚀 **Active Development Notice**
+## **Active Development Notice**

 - CntxtPY is under **active development at high velocity** as we continuously improve the project.

-Thank you for your support and contributions! 🙌
+Thank you for your contributions! 🙌

 ## ✨ Features